aosakwe/assignment/README.md

+## Updates

+- 24/02/22 (Adrien O) Added top_authors.csv file showing the 20 authors with the most publications in the given query.
+Also added other csv files acquired from the PubMed query page.

 # QLS600 reproducibility assignment

 Reproducibility / reusability in life sciences is impacted by many factors.
 In particular, the availability of code or software on the one hand, and of data on the other, is a key component for the ability to reuse research and replicate results.